CodingBeard/tfkg/readme.md

 - Nvidia CUDA support on applicable platforms during Golang training/evaluation due to using the Tensorflow C library
 - Define, train, evaluate, save, load, and infer Tensorflow compatible models all in Golang
+- Web interface for inspecting model training metrics.
+Use `make web` to start it
 - Load, shuffle, and preprocess csv datasets efficiently, even very large ones (tested on 300+GB csv file on a nvme ssd)
     - String Tokenizer
     - Float/Int normalization to between 0-1